Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 - Use `quaternion-based matrices` for `GPU-side` `transforms` and `vector-based logic` for `CPU-side` `collision` checks to reduce overhead.

+- Code should be `easy to read first`.

+- But if better performance is possible without making it too messy, go for performance.

 ---

-## 2. Function Return Style & Optimization
+## 2. Function Optimization

+### 2.1 Function Return Style

 - Prefer `RVO(Return Value Optimization)` style when returning objects.